iain-burge/QuantumShapleyValueAlgorithm/README.md

 ### Random Voting Games & Quantum Shapley Values

-<a href="https://github.com/iain-burge/QuantumShapleyValueAlgorithm/tree/main/python/">Python Code</a>.
+The <a href="https://github.com/iain-burge/QuantumShapleyValueAlgorithm/tree/main/python/">python scripts under this folder</a>

-The following script reports the results of precessing a random voting game, using our quantum algorithm to estimate the Shapley value of each player.
-It also performs some basic data analysis on the predictions.
+address random voting games using our quantum algorithm to estimate the Shapley value of each player.
+The scripts also perform some basic data analysis on the predictions.
+A summary of the code and the results is shown below.

 #### Import Libraries